-Here’s the skinny on OSPIRG Foundation’s new analysis of 2015 rates proposed by four Oregon insurers—Moda, PacificSource, United and Health Net.
+Here’s the skinny on OSPIRG Foundation’s new analysis of 2016 rates proposed by four Oregon insurers—LifeWise, Moda, PacificSource and Regence.
 There’s some good news, some concerning news, and some very concerning news, but the best news of all is that thanks to Oregon’s health insurance rate review process, the insurers don’t get the last word.

-Oregon’s health insurers must get permission from state officials before they can raise premiums on individuals and small businesses.
-For several years, OSPIRG Foundation has put a magnifying glass to premium hike proposals, and thousands of OSPIRG members have emailed and called the state’s Insurance Division.
-All this additional scrutiny has helped cut over $155 million in waste from health insurance premiums since 2010.
+Oregon’s health insurers must get permission from state officials, after they conduct an extensive review, before insurers can raise premiums on individuals and small businesses.
+For several years, OSPIRG Foundation has put a magnifying glass to premium hike proposals to lend the consumers’ perspective to the process.
+Meanwhile, thousands of Oregonians have participated by weighing with their own perspectives to the state’s Insurance Division.
+All this additional scrutiny has helped cut over $179 million in waste from health insurance premiums since 2010.

 Here’s what our investigation found this year.

 - Oregon’s health insurance market remains highly competitive, and consumers who do experience rate increases will have options if they shop around.
 Kaiser is proposing a rate decrease for next year, and some other insurers are proposing to keep rates pretty much the same as this year.

 - After changes won with the support of over 30,000 Oregonians, for the second year in a row, every Oregon insurer submitted hard data on health care quality, cost and utilization as part of the rate filing process.
 These metrics represent a step forward for transparency and provide some helpful information to evaluate insurers’ efforts to contain costs and improve quality of care.